-Let’s explore some of the reasons why eating disorders and substance abuse go hand and hand and why dual diagnosis rehab in California is necessary.
+Let’s explore the reasons why eating disorders and substance abuse go hand in hand, and why dual diagnosis rehab is necessary.

 Connection Between Eating Disorders and Substance Use Disorders

-The American Society of Addiction Medicine considers addiction to not only include drugs and alcohol but also “process” addictions like food.
+The American Society of Addiction Medicine considers addiction to include drugs and alcohol, but also “process” addictions like food.
 This is the case because all types of addiction have the same effects on the brain.

-Our brains have reward centers that are stimulated by certain behaviors, such as being in love, exercising and being praised.
+Our brains have reward centers stimulated by certain behaviors, such as love, exercise and being praised.
 When the brain is stimulated by natural activities, it reinforces healthy habits.
-However, these reward centers can also be stimulated by other things like drugs, alcohol and food abuse (purging, binging, over-exercising, restricting).
+However, other factors can also stimulate these reward centers, like drugs, alcohol and food abuse (purging, binging, over-exercising, restricting).
 When the brain is stimulated by unnatural things, it creates an addictive cycle.

-Over time, the brain stops functioning the way it was intended to, believing that it can only be happy with drugs, alcohol or eating disorder behaviors.
+Over time, the brain stops functioning the way it was intended, believing that it can only be happy with drugs, alcohol or eating disorder behaviors.
 Furthermore, the root of this abuse is often linked back to stress, anxiety and trauma.
-Eating disorder behaviors and substance abuse are coping mechanisms that are used to deal with stressful situations.
+Eating disorder behaviors and substance abuse are coping mechanisms used to deal with stressful situations.

 Dual Diagnosis Treatment in Agoura is Key for Successful Treatment

-Eating disorders and addiction can be simultaneously treated, though this is rare to find.
+Eating disorders and addiction can be simultaneously treated, though this is rare.
 Most treatment centers in Agoura Hills are equipped to treat eating disorders or substance use disorders, not both.
 Awakenings Treatment Center is the exception.

 At Awakenings Treatment Center, we offer dual diagnosis treatment and have a firm understanding of eating disorders.
 We recognize that people engage in food abuse because they want to feel in control and cope with negative emotions.

-Some of the topics that are covered in our treatment program are:
+Some topics covered in our treatment program are: